| You are here: Home: CCU 4 | 2005: Bruce

 to 10 mg/kg if I can obtain approval from the patient’s

+insurance company.
 In terms of the management of some of the concerning side

 effects, particularly bowel perforation, I think it shouldn’t